 2.1 Definition of the GCW Observing Network (re-confirmation)

-2.1.1 The participants recalled the definition of the GCW Surface Observing Network.
+2.1.1 The participants recalled the definition of the GCW surface observing network.
 At the proposal of the GSG Co-Chair, the GSG agreed that existing operational networks that are providing observations of various cryosphere components, e.g. synoptic, climate, agrometeorological networks, with data already exchanged via the GTS, to be included in the GCW Surface Observing Network, as contributing networks.
 This reflects the definition endorsed at the 3rd session of the GSG, that “GCW surface observing network”, is comprised of CryoNet and contributing stations, as a tiered network.

 Dr Goodison asked the Steering Group to consider further updating the definition of the GCW observing system to reflect its space component of the in the definition.
 [Action]

-2.1.2 The participants noted that the The Manual on the WMO Integrated Global Observing System, Annex VIII to the Technical Regulations, Chapter 8 .
+2.1.2 The participants noted that the Manual on the WMO Integrated Global Observing System, Annex VIII to the Technical Regulations, Chapter 8 .
 ATTRIBUTES SPECIFIC TO THE OBSERVING COMPONENT OF THE GLOBAL CRYOSPHERIC WATCH, as updated in 2016, includes the definitions of the elements of the GCW Observing system.

 2.2 Observations Working Group Progress and Results

-The progress, results, and work plans relevant to the activities of the CryoNet Team, since the 3rd session of the GSG was reviewed based on a summary provided by the Team Lead, W Schöner.
+The progress, results, and work plans relevant to the activities of the CryoNet Team, since the 3rd session of the GSG was summarized by the Team Lead, W Schöner.

 2.2.1 Minimum Observing Requirements for the CryoNet Program

 2.2.1.1.
-W Schöner requested the approval of the GCW Steering Group on the recommendations of the CryoNet team, following its 5th meeting, Graz, Austria on the minimum observing program for CryoNet stations/sites.
-This consists in recommended, desired, and required variables, for each cryosphere component.
-It was agreed that the lists are not exclusive, and would evolve, as new applications and requirements are identified and incorporated (e.g. for sea ice: the break up events, ice sheet front, ice stresses in the ice shelf, surface melting, currently measured by satellite).
-The concept was approved by the GSG. [decision]
+W Schöner requested the approval of the GCW Steering Group on the recommendations of the CryoNet team (Annex 13), following its 5th meeting, Graz, Austria on the minimum observing program for CryoNet stations/sites.
+This consists of recommended, desired, and required variables for each cryosphere component.
+It was agreed that the lists are not exclusive and would evolve, as new applications and requirements are identified and incorporated (e.g. for sea ice: the break up events, ice sheet front, ice stresses in the ice shelf, surface melting, currently measured by satellite).
+The minimum observation programme for the CryoNet was approved by the GSG and is provided in Annex 13. [decision]

 2.2.1.2 The GCW Steering Group approved the lists of variables for snow/solid precipitation, sea ice, glaciers and ice caps, ice sheets, ice shelves, icebergs, permafrost, seasonally frozen ground, and surface meteorology, as recommended at the conclusion of the GSG-4 meeting.
-The Chair, A Snorrason, requested that the CryoNet team consults more broadly on the recommended list of variables to gather broader support, while recognizing that the risk of divergent feedback. [decision, action]
+The Chair, A Snorrason, requested that the CryoNet Team consult more broadly on the recommended list of variables to gather broader support, while recognizing that the risk of divergent feedback. [decision, action]

-2.2.1.3 The participants endorsed the combining of the River ice and Lake ice.
+2.2.1.3 The participants endorsed the combining of the river ice and lake ice recommended variables lists.
 One area of further clarification is whether the lake size needs to be tracked, and whether there is a threshold for monitoring.
 Currently there are no stations proposed for CryoNet covering rives and lake ice observations, and further review will not impact network decisions.

-2.2.1.4 C Scott recommended separating off shore sea ice and fast sea ice.
+2.2.1.4 C Scott recommended separating shore sea ice and fast sea ice.
 The GSG recognized the value of separating the sea ice variables by location, however, it decided to maintain a simple approach, and not to pursue the proposal.
 Dr Badhe recommended the monitoring of white ice, as a future consideration.

 2.2.1.5 The variables for river and lake ice, as consolidated during the meeting will be further discussed with experts, as recommended by GSG.
 Experts to be involved are Tom Graziano, Director of the Office of Water Prediction (OWP), NOAA, from Canada Claude Duguay (lake ice) and Terry Prowse (river ice) and from Russia (names to be provided by V Smolyanitsky). [action]